 Students who do not pass the MCAS tests in grade 10 may take retests according to these participation guidelines in grades 11 and 12 and beyond.
 Some students may also be able to participate in an appeal process as described below.

-The tables below describe the CD requirements for students in the classes of 2021–2031 and beyond.
-Please note that some requirements for the classes of 2020-23 were modified due to disruptions during the early part of the COVID-19 pandemic.
-Also note that, as described in the Competency Determination regulations, students are assigned to an original graduating class based on when they first enter grades 9–12 in a Massachusetts public school system.
-That class (e.g., 2023 for a student who entered 9th grade in August 2019) never changes in terms of CD requirements.
+The tables below describe the CD requirements based on students' graduating class.
+As described in the Competency Determination regulations, students are assigned to an original graduating class based on when they first enter grades 9–12 in a Massachusetts public school system.
+That class (e.g., 2027 for a student who entered 9th grade in school year 2023–2024) never changes in terms of CD requirements.

 For the graduation requirements from earlier classes that do not appear on this web page, please contact mcas@mass.gov .